MelodicCrypter/Express-Workbox-Webpack-Babel-Scaffold/README.md

 <br>

 #### Ports
-You can the ports for Express app inside */public/server.js*.
+You can change the port for Express inside *public/server.js*.
 You can change your port for Ngrok inside *.ngrok.js*.
 You can change Light-Server's port inside *.lightrc*.

 *NOTE: For Ngrok to work, ports for Express and Ngrok must match.*